29 Types of Frogs in Mississippi

 The Cope’s Gray Treefrog, Hyla chrysoscelis, is a common, small treefrog found throughout the southeastern United States.

-These types of frogs in Mississippi are very difficult to distinguish from other small gray treefrog species because they are so drably colored.
+These types of frogs in Mississippi are difficult to distinguish from other small gray treefrog species because they are so drably colored.

 However, one key characteristic distinguishes them from other frogs: their toes have discs that act as suction cups!